 Employee handbooks for these companies are like instruction manuals for rocket scientists – without them, things can get explosive.

 Key Elements of Employee Handbooks for Professional, Scientific, and Technical Services Companies

 For a Professional, Scientific, or Technical Services Company, it is key to understand the Key Elements of their Employee Handbook.
+These include:

 - Company Mission and Values

 - Workplace Safety Policies

 By having these sub-sections, you can guarantee that your employees know the company’s policies and procedures.
 This ensures a safe, fair, and inclusive workplace.